 The only way to get true value on a case, is to work it hard and to back the insurance company or defendant into a corner.
 The corner in every case is trial.

 This case was no different than any other case in the sense that the insurance company did not want to write a six-figure check.
 Insurance companies and at-fault parties are simply not handing out bags of cash.
-The only way to get true value on a case, is to work it hard and to back the insurance company or defendant into a corner.
-The corner in every case is trial.
+The only way to get true value on a case is to work it hard and to back the insurance company or defendant into a corner.
+The corner in every case is a trial.

-Scottsdale Injury Lawyers is willing to do the work to get the results you deserve.
+Scottsdale Injury Lawyers are willing to do the work to get the results you deserve.
 We will fight the case until the end and take your case to the jury as needed.
 We will not let the insurance companies decide what a case is worth.
 If we do not feel the insurance company is offering a fair amount to settle, we will present the case to a jury and let them make the decision.
-In the experience of our injury attorneys, insurance companies only offer real value when the are confronted with going to trial.
+In the experience of our injury attorneys, insurance companies only offer real value when they are confronted with going to trial.
 In this case, the client sent the following thank you message which made fighting the case to the end worth it.

 If you or a loved one needs an aggressive attorney who is willing to fight hard for you, contact Scottsdale Injury Lawyers today.
 A skilled Scottsdale personal injury attorney is available now to provide a free consultation.

 About the author: The content on this page was written by Scottsdale personal injury attorney and civil rights lawyer, Tony Piccuta.
 Piccuta graduated with honors from Indiana University-Maurer School of Law in Bloomington, Indiana (Ranked Top 35 US News & World Report 2018).
-Piccuta took and passed the State bars of Arizona, California, Illinois and Nevada (all on the first try).
+Piccuta took and passed the State bars of Arizona, California, Illinois, and Nevada (all on the first try).
 He actively practices throughout Arizona and California.
 He is a trial attorney that regularly handles serious personal injury cases and civil rights lawsuits.
-He has obtained six and seven figure verdicts in both state and federal court.
+He has obtained six and seven-figure verdicts in both state and federal court.
 He has been recognized by Super Lawyers for six years straight.
-He is a member of the Arizona Association of Justice, Maricopa County Bar Association, Scottsdale Bar Association, American Association for Justice, National Police Accountability Project and Consumer Attorneys of California, among other organizations.
+He is a member of the Arizona Association of Justice, Maricopa County Bar Association, Scottsdale Bar Association, American Association for Justice, National Police Accountability Project, and Consumer Attorneys of California, among other organizations.

-Disclaimer: The information on this web site is for informational purposes only and does not constitute legal advice.
+Disclaimer: The information on this website is for informational purposes only and does not constitute legal advice.
 Reading and relying upon the content on this page does not create an attorney-client relationship.
 If you are seeking legal advice, you should contact our law firm for a free consultation and to discuss your specific case and issues.